Course contents

 5. The politics of cultural heritage protection

-6. Actions for cultural heritage protection
+6. Military actions for cultural heritage protection

 8. Project Cycle Management